Take tests in Windows 10

 How to use Take a Test

-There are several ways to configure devices for assessments.
-You can:
+There are several ways to configure devices for assessments, depending on your use case:

 Configure an assessment URL and a dedicated testing account